Hello and welcome to my blog!

 What is “wild” topology?

-The area of wild topology has seen a great deal of progress in the past 20 years.
-Key infinitary objects like the fundamental group of the shrinking wedge of circles (the earring space) have been extensively studied and are well-understood.
+The area of wild topology has seen a great deal of progress in the past 25 years.
+Key objects like the fundamental group of the shrinking wedge of circles (the infinite earring space) have been extensively studied and are well-understood.
 Moreover, the earring group played a key role in one of the areas major achievements, Katsuya Eda’s homotopy classification of one-dimensional Peano continua.
 Now, there is a push for a deeper understanding of the one-dimensional setting and beyond into higher dimensions.
 Of course, many open problems remain in this challenging and beautiful area of mathematics!

 Blog content